This exemption is available to undocumented immigrants, permanent residents of the US, and US citizens who must have:

 are readmitted after disqualification from SMC.

 Students who have been on academic probation for two semesters or more will be subject to lower enrollment priority.
 Probationary students are limited to a 9 unit* enrollment maximum in a Spring or Fall semester and 5 units in a Winter or Summer session until academic probation is removed.
-You will continue on Academic Probation until you raise your cumulative grade point average to a 2.0 or better.
-To avoid a probationary status, avoid D's and F's in your classes, and if you must drop classes, drop them early to avoid receiving an ‘F’.
-If you are already on Academic Probation, the quickest way to return to good standing is to repeat those courses in which you received D's or F's.
-To discuss other strategies for avoiding or getting off of Academic Probation, see an SMC Counselor and visit the following website: www.smc.edu/bts
+You will continue on Academic Probation until you raise your SMC cumulative grade point average to a 2.0 or better.
+To avoid a probationary status, avoid D's and F's in your classes, and if you must drop classes, drop them by the withdrawal deadline to avoid receiving an ‘F’.
+If you are already on Academic Probation, one way to return to good standing is to repeat courses required for your academic goal/s in which you received D's or F's.
+To discuss other strategies for avoiding or getting off of Academic Probation, speak to an SMC Counselor.

 *F-1 visa students are required by federal law to complete 12 units in each fall and spring semester regardless of academic status.

-Progress Probation occurs if you receive too many notations of W (Withdrawal), I (Incomplete) or NP (Not Pass) in a semester.
-A student enrolled in at least 12 units will be placed on progress probation if the percentage of units in which the student receives a notation of "W”, "I" or "NP" reaches or exceeds:
+A student enrolled in at least 12 semester units at SMC will be placed on progress probation if the percentage of units in which the student receives a notation of "W”, "I" or "NP" reaches or exceeds:

 50% of units enrolled, after enrolling in 12 or more units

-If you are already on Progress Probation, the quickest way to return to good standing is to repeat those courses in which you received a ‘W’ or ‘NP’, and are also required for your educational goal/s.
-To discuss other strategies for avoiding or getting off of Progress Probation, see an SMC Counselor and visit the following website: www.smc.edu/bts
+If you are already on Progress Probation, one way to return to good standing is to repeat those required courses for your academic goal/s in which you received a ‘W’ or ‘NP’.
+To discuss other strategies for avoiding or getting off of Progress Probation, speak to an SMC Counselor.

 Students who have been on progress probation for two semesters or more will be subject to lower enrollment priority.
 Probationary students are limited to a 9 unit* enrollment maximum in a Spring or Fall semester and a 5 unit maximum in a Winter or Summer session until progress probation is removed.
 If you again complete less than the required percentage of units in the semester after you are placed on Progress Probation, you will become disqualified.